WHAT WE TREAT

 Rotator Cuff Syndrome

 The shoulder is a remarkably flexible joint that allows us to perform various activities.
-However, it’s also susceptible to injuries and conditions, one of which is rotator cuff syndrome.
+However, it’s also susceptible to injuries and conditions, one of which is rotator cuff pain.
 Understanding this syndrome, its causes, symptoms, diagnosis, and available treatments is essential for those dealing with shoulder pain.
 In this comprehensive guide, we’ll delve into the details of rotator cuff syndrome.

 What Is Rotator Cuff Syndrome?